Viterbi School of Engineering

 CSCI 549 Nanorobotics (3, Sp) Introduction to nanotechnology.
 Nanorobotic systems: sensing; actuation and propulsion; control; communication; power; programming and coordination of robot swarms.
 Nanomanipulation and nanoassembly with atomic force microscopes.
 Graduate standing in science or engineering.

-CSCI 551 Computer Communications (3, FaSp) Protocol design for computer communication networks, network routing, transport protocols, internetworking.
-Prerequisite: CSCI 402, EE 450 and C-language programming.
+CSCI 551 Computer Communications (4) Protocol design for computer communication networks, network routing, transport protocols, internet working.
+Prerequisite: CSCI 353 or (EE 450 and CSCI 350 or CSCI 402); recommended preparation: C-language programming.

 CSCI 552 Asynchronous VLSI Design (3) (Enroll in EE 552)